How to Work Out Your Wedding Budget

 26th January 2019

-Some clients often wonder whether they need a wedding budget and I often say a resounding yes!
-So, I think whether you’re spending £50k or £300k for your wedding, you need a wedding budget.
+You might wonder whether you need a wedding budget as you plan your wedding and I say a resounding yes!
+Whether you’re spending £50k or £500k for your wedding, you need a wedding budget.
 Even if you don’t have all the funds readily available in one lump sum, you still need to work out your wedding budget.
+This is something I advise all my clients to do especially at the start of the wedding planning process.

-I advise that you have an idea of the style/type of wedding you want and know your guest numbers before you set your wedding budget.
-Alternatively, you can set your wedding budget first and let that determine your style and type of wedding you want to have (I’m not a fan of this approach but it works for some folks so worth giving it a mention).
+I advise that you have an idea of the style of wedding you want and know your guest numbers before you set your wedding budget.
+Alternatively, you can set your wedding budget first and let that determine the style of wedding you want to have (I’m not a fan of this approach but it works for some folks so worth giving it a mention).

-Once you decide how much you want to spend on your wedding (usually a ballpark based on the type of wedding you want to have.
-Remember, this is purely down to you and your fiancé with input from your parents if they are contributing to or paying for your wedding), you then start to allocate specific amounts based on what’s important to both of you.
+Once you decide how much you want to spend on your wedding (usually a ballpark based on your wedding style.
+Remember, this is purely down to you and your fiancé with input from your parents if they are contributing to or paying for your wedding), you then start to prioritise and allocate specific amounts based on what’s important to both of you (this is where doing your supplier research really helps).

 Here is a rule of thumb for how to work out your wedding budget: